emmarklein/Cheese-Project/README.md

    Folder containing all generated plots and images.

 7. **`Makefile`**
-   Automates workflows, like running scripts or generating outputs with a single command.
+   Automates the workflow, runs scripts and generates outputs with a single command.

 8. **`README.md`**
    This file!
 Provides an overview of the project.